RhizomeDB/cryptable/README.md

 # 2 Query Dimensions

 One of largest challenges with encypting datalog facts is that the access patterns are not known in advance.
-While it's possible to structure EAV(C) fields as an orthogonal $n$-dimensional tensor, and query in any order, this has major drawbacks.
+While it's possible to structure EAV(C) fields as an orthogonal $n$-dimensional tensor, and query in any order, this has major drawbacks in both the cleartext and ciphertext cases.
 Representing data in this way tends to rely on duplication, indexing, and/or cyclical cross linking.
 This is not feasible in a Byzantine threat model.

 To make the problem tractable, access patterns are broken into two very broad categories which often interact: tabular heirarchy